phpvms/docs/docs/installation/installation.md

   ]}>
   <TabItem value="public-dir">

   This method works well if your main site is going to be phpVMS, and you're not running something like Wordpress.
-Running phpVMS in a subdirectory isn't recommended (see method 2 instead).
+Running phpVMS in a subdirectory isn't recommended.
 Download/upload phpVMS into a `phpvms` folder in your home folder.
 It should look something like:

   ```
   /home/youruser